rr-manoj-dobbali/sql-style-guide/README.md

     count(members.user_id) members_count
 ```

+For aliasing table names, you can avoid using `as`

 ## Column selection

 Keep columns selected as one row per column name if there are more than three columns